No matter how often you clean your house, there will always be pollen, dust, and dirt.

 That’s why it’s important to limit the amount of dust and pollen in your home as much as possible.

-Below, we’ve written down 15 tricks for removing dust and pollen from your home.
+Below, we’ve compiled 15 tricks for removing dust and pollen from your home.

 You spend a lot of time laying on your bed (a third of your day in fact).
 Making sure that your sheets are free of pollen and other dust particles is vitally important.
 Old, used sheets collect all sorts of dust and skin flakes.